Abdulsarhan/sff/README.md

 # C(onfig) File Format.

 Just a simple key-value pair file format that also supports comments.
-SET stands for settings.
-I made this format so that you can easily save and load settings from a file.
+I made this format so that you can have a simple config file that just works.

 ## File Syntax